WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 sequences (or reads) are accessible via compressed FASTQ files which could be many gigabytes in size!
 This is essentially our raw data for the transcriptome analysis.
-The very first thing we could do with the data is to QC it, as we have done for the Genetic Diversity module.
+The very first thing we could do with the data is to QC it, that is to check the queality of the data against some pre-defined parameters.
 Then, we map it to the genome and, for gene expression analysis, count the number of reads that map to individual gene locations.